 Reading this book, Feynman’s voice rings with sonorous relateability - you can imagine him pacing in front of a lecture hall and expanding upon the emptiness of atoms.

 There’s something oratory in the writing, yet, friendly.
 It’s unlike most physics reading experiences in this way, and you can see why Feynman was such a star of his time, and an eternal star ever after his passing.
-He could be talking while sitting and having a beer with you, or in front of 100 sophomores.
+He could be talking about tides and gravity while sitting and having a beer with you, or in front of 100 sophomores.
 This is Feynman’s accessible charm - he’s telling you great secrets, publicly.

 Feynman’s compelling physics lessons always arrive with a dash of scale and analogy - an atom is the size of a room, the nucleus is the size of a speck of dust in the room, and the electrons are all around the room or the walls of the room itself.

-Reading Feynman after reading everything Sagan feels like reading a prequel.
+Reading Feynman after reading everything Sagan does feel like reading a prequel.
 Reading Feynman after Neil DeGrasse Tyson feels even more so.
 If born in 1960 or 1970, Feynman would have been a charismatic leader with his own TV Show, someone would have noticed and said “Wow this guy is amazing” and put him on air.